mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 A Generic Mixed Signal Chain
 ----------------------------

 Figure :ref:`mixmode` shows a generic signal chain typical of a precision instrumentation application.
-Some physical phenomenon such as temperature, light intensity, pH, force, etc. is converted to an electrical parameter (resistance, current, or directly to voltage).
+Some physical phenomenon such as temperature, light intensity, pH, force, or torque is converted to an electrical parameter (resistance, current, or directly to voltage).
 This signal is then amplified, and low-pass filtered.

 .. figure:: mixed_mode_signal_chain.png